brickpool/logo/doc/PG-Protocol.md

 Unless specified otherwise, numerical values (such as addresses, codes, or data) are expressed as hexadecimal values in the text and in the message fields of the figures.

 ### Content Field
-The _Content_ field of a message sent from a DTE to a LOGO device may contain additional information, depending on the query.
+The _Content_ field of a message sent from a _DTE_ to a _LOGO!_ device may contain additional information, depending on the query.
 The content field is constructed using sets of two hexadecimal digits, in the range of `00` to `FF` hexadecimal.

-If no error occurs, the _Content_ field of a response from the LOGO to the DTE contains the content requested.
+If no error occurs, the _Content_ field of a response from the _LOGO!_ to the _DTE_ contains the content requested.
 If an error occurs, the field contains an exception code that the PDE application can use to determine the next action to be taken.

 ### How a Function Field is Handled
 If a _Function_ field exists, then this consists of two bytes with same value.
 Valid function codes are in the range of `11 11` to `18 18` hexadecimal.
 Functions that are inserted into a message without addressing something in the memory use a terminator (called _end delimiter_) `AA`.
 The allowable bytes transmitted for the data content are hexadecimal `00` to `FF` (including `AA`).

 ### How a Address Field is Handled
-The _Address_ field of a message frame contains two bytes (0BA4, 0BA5) or four bytes (0BA6).
-Valid device addresses or memory addresses depends on the LOGO controller.
-A DTE addresses the memory by placing the address in the _Address_ field of the message.
-When the LOGO sends its response, it echos the address in the _Address_ field of the response to let the DTE know which address is requested.
+The _Address_ field of a message frame contains two bytes (__0BA4__, __0BA5__) or four bytes (__0BA6__).
+Valid device addresses or memory addresses depends on the _LOGO!_ controller.
+A _DTE_ addresses the memory by placing the address in the _Address_ field of the message.
+When the _LOGO!_ sends its response, it echos the address in the _Address_ field of the response to let the _DTE_ know which address is requested.

 ### How to Use the Byte Count Field
-If you need to transfer more than one data byte from the DTE to the LOGO device, then you must use a _Byte Count_ value that indicates the number of bytes in your message data.
+If you need to transfer more than one data byte from the _DTE_ to the _LOGO!_ device, then you must use a _Byte Count_ value that indicates the number of bytes in your message data.
 When storing responses in buffers, you should use the _Byte Count_ value, which is the number of bytes in your message data.
 The value refers to the following field contents.

-For example, if the DTE requests the LOGO to read a group of data (e.g. function code `05`), the content specifies the starting address and how many bytes are to be read.
-If the DTE writes to a group of data to the LOGO (e.g. function code `04`), the content specifies the starting address, the count of data bytes to follow in the _Data_ field, and the data to be written into the registers.
+For example, if the _DTE_ requests the _LOGO!_ to read a group of data (e.g. function code `05`), the content specifies the starting address and how many bytes are to be read.
+If the _DTE_ writes to a group of data to the _LOGO!_ (e.g. function code `04`), the content specifies the starting address, the count of data bytes to follow in the _Data_ field, and the data to be written into the registers.

 ### How a Data Field is Handled
 The _Data_ field is constructed using sets of two hexadecimal digits, in the range of `00` to `FF` hexadecimal.